giteadi/sars/adi.md

     FOREIGN KEY (product_id) REFERENCES products(id) ON DELETE CASCADE -- When the product is deleted, delete the cart items associated with the product
 );

+CREATE TABLE blogs (
+    id INT AUTO_INCREMENT PRIMARY KEY,         -- Unique identifier for each blog title VARCHAR(255) NOT NULL,               -- Title of the blog image_url VARCHAR(255) NOT NULL,           -- URL of the blog's image description TEXT NOT NULL,                 -- Description/content of the blog created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP -- Date and time when the blog was created );